This is what you need to know about My Cousin, The Vet.

 In our younger days, my cousin and I would oft discuss what we wanted to be when we grew up.
 I recall her wanting to be a doctor; she never truly wavered in this (admittedly her charges are not the homo sapient kind), and has become one of the most respected vets in Goa.
-Veterinarians and ecologists get along like wildfire and, thusly, I cannot emphasise enough how happy (and proud) I am of this turn of events.
-On the other hand, I cannot emphasise enough, with equal unhappiness, how unfortunately challenging I find it to spell the word veterinarian.
-One of Dr. Loveleen Vaz’s responsibilities is to the Bondla Zoo and its denizens (let us take a moment here to appreciate what an odd word Zoo is; it stands for Zoological Park).
+Veterinarians and conservationists get along famously and, thusly, I cannot emphasise enough how happy (and proud) I am of this turn of events.
+One of Dr. Loveleen Vaz’s responsibilities is the Bondla Zoo and its denizens, many of whom have been rescued from horrible fates and cannot survive in the wild.
 Recently, I imposed on her good nature and spent 3 glorious days in the Zoo and adjoining Sanctuary.

-I shall get back on track here to give you an account of how we travelled the 52 kms to and from Mapusa (North Goa) to Bondla (middle of nowhere).
-It involved a ride with the Zoos’ Vegetable provider (supplier of essential minerals, vitamins and roughage for the past 26 years), and Butcher (Savior of carnivores for the past 20 years), the official Zoo driver (who picked up several live chickens as a treat for the leopards, along the way; fowl company), local buses (rattlers of bones since the dawn of public transportation), a rickshaw ride (questionable drivers since the invention of three wheelers), and some routine bi-pedalism AT 4:30 IN THE MORNING.
+Travelling the 52 kms to and from Mapusa (North Goa) to Bondla (middle of nowhere) involved a ride with the Zoos’ Vegetable provider (supplier of essential minerals, vitamins and roughage for the past 26 years), and Butcher (Savior of carnivores for the past 20 years), the official Zoo driver (who picked up several live chickens as a treat for the leopards, along the way; fowl company), local buses (rattlers of bones since the dawn of public transportation), a rickshaw ride (questionable drivers since the invention of three wheelers), and some routine bi-pedalism AT 4:30 IN THE MORNING.
 A time that should not rightly exist.

 We got down to the serious business of investigating the killing of a juvenile sambar by a wild leopard, and the mysterious sudden death of a pea hen, pondering over the bizarre violent dislike for women harbored by a (now caged) lemur and considering his fate, and ensuring that Krishna the elephant received his medication.
 In addition to playing Sherlock, we indulged in some avifaunal stalking.
 Bondla, being in the Western Ghats (a recognized biodiversity hotspot), hosts an extraordinary bird life, and during our dawn treks we identified over 20 species, and saw several more (to our consternation most of them were bemusedly staring at us before we ever spotted them)!

-As the last day drew to a close, it was more than a little difficult leaving Bondla behind (and not just because we had no idea how to get back).
+As the last day drew close, it was more than a little difficult leaving Bondla behind (and not just because I had no idea how to get back).
 Despite its remoteness, this is one job that is in no danger of ever getting boring!
 With Lady Doctor in charge there remains a safe and happy sanctuary for Goan wildlife.